 Finding Your Mobility Device Upon Arrival

 If you are checking-in your mobility aid at check-in and not the gate, ask where it will be brought upon arrival.
 Some airports have separate areas well away from the regular baggage carousel.

 07 of 10

-Make sure your assistance requirements are on file, and double check with either the check-in agent or the gate agent.
-There are times at the airport when we have surprise carry-off situations (when a passenger requires full assistance to be deplane) and if staff at the arrival airport isn't aware, it means that passenger can be stuck waiting while the airline scrambles to find staff trained in proper lifting to arrive.
+Make sure your assistance requirements are on file with your airline and double check with either the check-in agent or the gate agent.
+There are times at the airport when there are unplanned for carry-off situations (when a passenger requires full assistance to be deplaned) and if the staff at the arrival airport isn't aware, it means that passenger can be stuck waiting while the airline scrambles to find staff trained in proper lifting to arrive.

 08 of 10